kashalls/external-dns-unifi-webhook/README.md

 ## ⛵ Deployment

+1. Open your network settings menu and go to `Settings > Control Plane > Admins & Users`.

+2a.
+If you are running `UniFi Network v9.0.0` or greater, you can create an `Api Key` by selecting your user, going under `Control Plane API Key` and clicking `Create New`.
+Set the name to whatever you want, and the expiration to whatever you feel like commiting to.
+You can set `UNIFI_KEY` to this key.

-1. Create a local user with a password in your UniFi OS, this user only needs read/write access to the UniFi Network appliance.
+2b.
+Otherwise, create a local user with a password in your UniFi OS, this user only needs read/write access to the UniFi Network appliance.

-2. Add the ExternalDNS Helm repository to your cluster.
+3. Add the ExternalDNS Helm repository to your cluster.

     ```sh
     helm repo add external-dns https://kubernetes-sigs.github.io/external-dns/
     ```

-3. Create a Kubernetes secret called `external-dns-unifi-secret` that holds `username` and `password` with their respected values from step 1.
+4. Create a Kubernetes secret called `external-dns-unifi-secret` that holds `username` and `password` with their respected values from step 1.

-4. Create the helm values file, for example `external-dns-unifi-values.yaml`:
+5. Create the helm values file, for example `external-dns-unifi-values.yaml`:

     ```yaml
     fullnameOverride: external-dns-unifi